petersulyok/smfc/doc/Installation.md

     Apr 19 03:58:49 nas smfc.service[127141]: CPU zone: new fan level > 48%/35.0C
     ```

 **Although this is a safe installation method, it is not recommended**, since manual systemd-wide installation of Python packages with `pip` is not recommended by newest Linux distributions.
+This is the reason why `pip` generates a warning during the installation.

 ## 2. Docker installation
 `smfc` is also available as a docker image, see more details in [Docker.md](docker/Docker.md).
 In this scenario, your job is only to provide your configuration file and start the container.